 Next is the employee who works “on the go” from a mobile device.
 They are looking to work by connecting to their tools via a 4G or 5G network or by wi-fi.
 Again, like unified communications, all communication tools need to be available as needed, without disruption or poor quality

 Choosing remote phone systems with strong graphical user interfaces (GUIs) will increase employee productivity.
 As will the right combination of SaaS products.
 The transition to remote work has affected interpersonal communications.
 It’s increasingly normal to meet someone in the cloud for a conversation.
 This trend won’t disappear with the end of the pandemic.
 Many meetings will continue to happen over video.
 In addition, customer satisfaction will be higher if there’s the option to support over video.

 Opening a portal to collaborate, most often through Microsoft Teams or Zoom, can be cost-effective with the right business phone system.
 Collaboration tech is the next generation of communications.
 Phone systems, when set up correctly, can seamlessly support collaboration tech.

-Factor #2: Networking into Your Collaboration Technology
+Factor #2: Add Networking and Collaboration Technology Into Remote Phone Systems

 Businesses relied on meeting conferencing and the ability to share content throughout the pandemic.
 Your staff learned them, and now rely on them to stay productive and connected.
 Must-have features like chat, email voicemail, telephony voice, real-time collaboration and of course live video streaming are now considered standard in the workplace.
 However, we often need to point out to organizations that their party collaboration needs to have a seamless interconnection with your on-premise phone systems.